ohmsdotbox/awesome.box/awesome.md

 ## License

 This repository is licensed under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
 For more information, see the [LICENSE](LICENSE) file.

-## License Disclaimer

-The projects listed in this repository are external projects and are governed by their own respective licenses.
-The inclusion of a project in this list does not imply that it is licensed under the same terms as this repository.
-Please refer to each project's own repository for detailed licensing information.